March 12, 2026 (3mo ago)

 First-party analytics typically capture 30-40% more traffic than Google Analytics because they aren't blocked by ad blockers.
 A study by Plausible found that sites running both GA4 and Plausible simultaneously saw 26-40% higher page view counts in Plausible.
 The tradeoff is slightly less precise session tracking, since heuristic-based sessions aren't as exact as cookie-based ones.

 Yes.
 First-party analytics work with any website — static HTML, Next.js, Astro, Hugo, or anything else that serves web pages.
 The tracking snippet is plain JavaScript that sends a beacon to your server endpoint.
-For static sites hosted on Temps, analytics work automatically with the <script> tag approach shown earlier.
+For static sites hosted on Temps, analytics work automatically with the <script> tag approach shown above.

 Minimal.
 A well-built first-party analytics snippet weighs under 2KB and uses the non-blocking Beacon API.
 That adds roughly 1-5ms to page load — compared to GA4's 200-500ms impact measured by the HTTP Archive Web Almanac.
 The difference is significant enough to measurably improve Core Web Vitals scores.